anoopk18/anoopk18.github.io/_pages/about.md

   - /about.html
 ---

-> Inspiration: "Once you have tasted flight, you will forever walk the earth with your eyes turned skyward, for there you have been, and there you will always long to return."
+> Inspiration: Once you have tasted flight, you will forever walk the earth with your eyes turned skyward, for there you have been, and there you will always long to return.

 - Leonardo da Vinci